MadnessLabs/FireEnjin/README.md

 This command will walk you through setting up a new project.

+**presets**

+This command will compile all of your presets into a javascript file.

 **seed**

 This command allows you to deploy seeds from your project to Firestore.